"Hashire kousouku no Teikokukagekidan!

 Today the series appears to be in an indefinite hiatus as a result of weak sales of the fifth title and its tie-in merchandise and anime, but every now and then rumors will come out of Sega of a sixth entry in the series or a revival.

-Recently, an attempt to localize the series for digital distribution has sprung up
+An attempt to localize the series for digital distribution has sprung up

 A character page